Abe Pollin: Sports

 Along with Earl Foreman and real estate investor/former NBA referee Arnold Heft, Pollin purchased the then-Baltimore Bullets from Dave Trager for $1.1 million in November 1964.
 Pollin bought out his partners in 1965.

 He moved the team to the Washington area in 1973 after building the Capital Centre in suburban Landover, Maryland.
 In 1996, Pollin announced that he was changing the team's name because he felt the name "Bullets" had too many negative connotations at a time of high crime in Washington, D.C.
 A contest yielded the name "Wizards."

 In 1995, Pollin signed an agreement with Washington D.C.
 Mayor Marion Barry in which Pollin agreed to spend $180 million, financed by banks, to design and build what is now the Capital One Arena.
 The city acquired the land and prepared the site for development.
-Pollin leveraged everything he had, against the advise of his financial advisors, because he wanted to make an impact on the city.
+Pollin leveraged everything he had, against the advice of his financial advisors, because he wanted to make an impact on the city.

 In 1999, Pollin sold the Capitals and minority stakes in the Wizards and the arena to Ted Leonsis for approximately $200 million.
 Leonsis bought the remaining interests in 2010 following Pollin's death.

 Death

 Pollin died on November 24, 2009, at age 85, of corticobasal degeneration, a rare brain disease.
+At the time of his death, he was the longest-tenured owner in NBA history.
+His death led to the 2010 sale of the Washington Wizards and the Verizon Center to Ted Leonsis, who merged the team with the Washington Capitals under the Monumental Sports umbrella.
+Pollin was posthumously praised by league officials and D.C. leaders for his commitment to the city, specifically for privately financing the arena that revitalized downtown Washington, D.C."